Now that your customer selected Klarna to pay, let's get the purchase authorized.

 If the response is

-This negative response results from the risk assessment that Klarna executes for the purchase.
-We do not share information about why a certain purchase was rejected, as we keep our risk and fraud policies internal.
+This negative response results from the pre-assessment that Klarna executes for the purchase.